wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/how-does-afterpay-work.md

 ## Product rules
 Some rules may apply to certain payment methods.
 For AfterPay, the following rules apply:

-* Refunding more than the stated amount of the original transaction is not possible with AfterPay.
+* Refunding more than the stated amount of the original transaction is NOT possible with AfterPay.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page.

 * Successful AfterPay transactions have no expiring date regarding refunding, as long as the receiving bank is able to process the refund.